-- At ISU and UW, we will turn off the sound on all conferencing technologies. - That way, we won't have problems with echo cancellation. - Of course, that means we cannot hear questions. - So for questions, you'll need to send some kind of text.
+- (For Wowza, you don't need to do that, because the information only goes from us to you, not from you to us.) - At OU, we will turn off the sound on all conferencing technologies. - That way, we won't have problems with echo cancellation. - Of course, that means we cannot hear questions. - So for questions, you'll need to send e-mail.